Rafael-Cast/Piecewise-Differential-Zstd-Coder-POD5-Demo/README.md

 Where `<compression_algorithm>` is one of:
 - `uncompressed` for no compression at all
 - `VBZ` for standard Vbz compression
-- `pgnano` for our novel compression algorithm
+- `PDZ` for our novel compression algorithm

 ## Getting a sample pod5 file